-Adapting your office space into an "office of the future" format usually means leveraging an open office design to save money on real estate costs and improve staff collaboration.
-Before you convert, there are six pros and cons to consider.
+An “office of the future” format usually means leveraging an open office design to save money on real estate costs and improve staff collaboration.
+But before you convert, here are a few pros and cons to consider.

 As you consider your next corporate lease renewal or building purchase, you might be asking yourself, “Should we move to an open office environment?”

 If you are, you’re not alone.
 Companies all over the country are attempting to leverage an “office of the future” mentality to reap the possible cost and human resource benefits.

 But before we consider whether an open, modern office of the future is right for your organization, it’s important we first define what “office of the future” really means and how it relates to the movement toward open offices.

 What’s the difference between "open office" and "office of the future"?

 A few decades ago, offices had a generic design: walled offices along the building perimeter glass, administrative and support staff in the interior.
 Although many offices today still follow this trend, we’ve found that companies in those traditional spaces are shifting how they think about their offices — from the size to the layout to the brand message it conveys.
 Office of the future is the shorthand for expressing all of these changing ideas and the theoretical benefits that go with it.